DavidCyril1/baileys-x/README.md

 ## 🐛 Issue Reporting

-Found a bug or have a feature request? **Cyril Tech** is here to help!
+Found a bug or have a feature request? **David Cyril Tech** is here to help!

 🔗 **[Report Issues Here](https://github.com/DavidCyril1/baileys-x/issues)**